peckb1/advent-of-code/README.md

 * Day 20
   * A good reverse engineering problem, where you need to examine the input to understand the problem; without the reverse engineering logic being too hard to spot

+#### 2024
+* Day 03
+  * Regex shining today!
+Sorting by the match location made the single list of all matches easy to scan through.

 ### Interesting approaches:

 #### 2015